 What Not to Look for in an Offshore Bank

 Before we dive into what makes an offshore bank one of the best, let’s first discuss what kinds of offshore banks to avoid.

-From my personal experience, I’ve found that these banks aren’t necessarily bad, but they’re likely not what you’re looking for in an offshore bank.
-They may not have all of the services that you’re looking for, or they might just be difficult to work with.
+From our personal experience, we’ve found that these banks aren’t necessarily bad.
+But they’re likely not what you’re looking for in an offshore bank.
+They may not have all the services that you’re looking for, or they might just be difficult to work with.

 As a general rule, you should probably avoid the following types of banks: